Key Strategies for Putting Your Tech Investment to Work

 In addition to supporting a luxury retailer’s new global business services operating model, Marchingo led the shared services design and implementation for the largest education provider in Australia, helping 185,000 employees extract $400 million in savings over a 2-year implementation.

 Marchingo delivered finance and HR shared services implementation for leading energy and utility businesses, driving FTE synergies of 25%.
 He led the IT shared service center design and implementation for a Singaporean utility firm and joint venture partner, which translated into $200 million in savings as well as an improved IT process and service delivery.
 He also redesigned a new lean and digital procurement organization for the largest government agency.

 Marchingo has presented at industry events, including at the Shared Services Outsourcing Network conference, CHRO events in London, New York City, and the CogX Artificial Intelligence Festival.
 Prior to joining BCG, he worked as the project leader with Booz & Company, leading its operating model and organization design topics.

 Marchingo completed his Master of Management at Monash University with an emphasis in strategy, operations, and systems thinking.
 He received his bachelor’s degree in multimedia business and computing, and received an executive diploma in artificial intelligence from MIT.

 Vice President and Head, Strategic Consulting

-Sanjeev Gandhi leads Intapp Consulting, working closely with law firm leaders on technology, change management, and data strategies to improve profitability and drive client success throughout the client-matter lifecycle.
-He brings over 20 years of experience to Intapp, including 17 years at PwC.
-Sanjeev was a senior member of PwC’s consulting practice for seven years, where he focused specifically on the legal sector.
+Sanjeev Gandhi leads the Intapp Strategic Consulting team, working closely with law firm leaders on technology, change management, and data strategies to improve profitability and drive client success throughout the client engagement lifecycle.
+He brings more than 20 years of experience to Intapp, including 17 years at PwC.
+Gandhi was a senior member of PwC’s consulting practice for 7 years, where he focused on the legal sector.